-This full-time supervised clinical practice course requires 300 hours of in class student teaching at the school and grade level assigned.
+This full-time supervised clinical practice course requires 300 hours of in-class student teaching.
 This course will guide candidates through their daily classroom instructional practice as a student teacher in a public elementary school.
-The sequence of clinical practice experiences includes multiple opportunities for interaction with diverse populations and communities such as English Language Learners and Special Needs students.
-All students are provided with experiences which are age and grade appropriate and are required and authorized by the credential they are seeking.
-Clinical practice is a critical component of the Teacher Preparation Program which combines theory to practice and is rooted in the Unites States University Mission and informed by the Teacher Performance Expectations (TPEs).
+The sequence of clinical practice experiences includes multiple opportunities for interaction with diverse populations and communities, such as Emergent Bilinguals and Special Education students.
+All students are provided with experiences which are age and grade-appropriate and are required and authorized by the credential they seek.
+Clinical practice is a critical component of the Teacher Preparation Program which combines theory to practice, is rooted in the United States University mission, and is informed by the California Teacher Performance Expectations (TPEs).
+CR/NC Grading.